 TOP ATTRACTIONS IN CEBU

 Here are 10 top tourist spots that you can cover in a day tour or with an itinerary for 2 to 5 days while in Cebu.
 Please note that these are only few of the best places in Cebu.
-I have created a separate blog post for top pick attractions which showcases 30 of the best places in Cebu.
-Click here this link.
+I have created a separate blog post for top pick attractions which showcases 30 of the best places in Cebu, including some of its finest beaches.
 For a quick list, please see below.

 WHALES SHARKS OF OSLOB

 KAWASAN FALLS OF BADIAN